eadewusic/OIBSIP/oibsip_task1/README.md

 - **Imports:**

   - `random`: For generating random characters.
-  - `string`: For accessing different character sets.
+  - `string`: For accessing different character sets like lower and uppercase letters, numbers or digits or special characters.

 - **Functions:**
   - `get_user_input()`: Prompts the user for password length and character types.